An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 \subsubsection{Motivation}

 We refer to Appendix~\ref{sub: semiorthogonal generalities} for some generalities on semiorthogonal decompositions.
 Our semiorthogonal decomposition is motivated by the possibility of a ``$p$-adic Fargues--Scholze conjecture'' as in Remark~\ref{rem:why only fully faithful functors}, and by the structure of the stack $\Bun_G$ of $G$-bundles on the Fargues--Fontaine curve in the case $G=\GL_2(F)$.
 This stack admits a stratification with strata corresponding to particular isocrystals, and as in the $\ell$-adic case, it is reasonable to expect that whatever categories of $p$-adic sheaves on $\Bun_G$ are considered, there will be a corresponding semiorthogonal decomposition into pieces which admit a description in terms of the representation theory of the automorphism groups of isocrystals.
-We warn the reader that we do not, however, expect that the semiorthogonal decomposition on $\Ind\Coh(\cX)$ that we consider in this section to match with the semiorthogonal decomposition coming from~$\Bun_G$; rather we expect that the two are related ``by an upper triangular unipotent change of basis matrix''.\mar{TG: ask Xinwen for ref for something related in Zhiwei's paper}
+We warn the reader that we do not, however, expect that the semiorthogonal decomposition on $\Ind\Coh(\cX)$ that we consider in this section will match precisely with the (anticipated) semiorthogonal decomposition coming from~$\Bun_G$; rather we expect that the two are related ``by an upper triangular unipotent change of basis matrix'' which may be quite complicated.\footnote{Xinwen Zhu has remarked to the authors that the situation is somewhat analogous to that of a sheaf-theoretic Radon transform as considered in~\cite[\S 4]{MR2480718}.}

-\begin{rem} It is expected that the formulation of $p$-adic local Langlands as an equivalence categories should involve a nilpotent singular support condition on $\Ind\Coh(\cX)$.
+\begin{rem} It is likely that the formulation of $p$-adic local Langlands as an equivalence of categories should involve a nilpotent singular support condition on $\Ind\Coh(\cX)$.
 We ignore this throughout this section; note that for the most part we confine ourselves to the generic part of the stack~$\cX$, where we expect this condition to be automatic. \end{rem}